Helpful Hints for First Year Students Interested in Health Care

-- Biochemistry, is required for some medical schools and most vet schools.
-This course is helpful background for the biochemistry course you will take in your first year of professional school and biochemistry content will be tested on the MCAT starting in 2015.
+- Biochemistry, is required for most medical schools and vet schools.
+This course is helpful background for the biochemistry course you will take in your first year of professional school and biochemistry content is now tested on the MCAT.

 - Psychology and Sociology.
-Content of basic psychology and sociology will be necessary preparation for the new MCAT (to be released in 2015).
+Content of basic psychology and sociology is necessary preparation for the MCAT.

 Any major is fine.
-AP credit cannot be used to meet most requirements for admission to many health-related graduate or professional programs.
-For example, a student who has AP credit that allows opting out of Chem 107 would need to take another Chem course at a higher level, in addition to Chem 108, Chem 217 and Chem 218, to meet the admission prerequisites.
+AP credit can sometimes be used to meet admission requirements for health-related graduate or professional programs.
+However, a student who has AP credit that allows opting out of Chem 107 would need to take another Chem course at a higher level or biochemistry, in addition to Chem 108, in addition to Chem 217 and Chem 218, to meet the prerequisites.

 Physical therapy, Veterinary, Nursing, Occupational Therapy and Physician Assistant programs have similar but often additional prerequisites.

-All prerequisites need to be taken for a grade, NOT P/F. Grades lower than a C- do not meet the prerequisites.
+All prerequisites need to be taken for a grade, NOT P/F. Grades lower than a C- (C for some programs) do not meet the prerequisites.
 See an advisor regarding requirements for specific career fields.

 Good grades are important.
 While many students take Chemistry and Calculus in their first semester, you should be mindful of your own abilities and academic background.
 It is more important to do well than to overload your schedule.
-If you need help deciding what courses to take, check with one of the Medical Studies Advisors (see below).
+If you need help deciding what courses to take, check with one of the Medical Studies Advisors.

-- Join the Healthworks list serve to receive pre-health, internship and job information.
-To subscribe, send an email to: email@example.com.
-In the body of the message type: subscribe.
+- Join the Healthworks list serve to receive pre-health internship, job and event information.
+To subscribe, send an email to: firstname.lastname@example.org.
+In the body of the message type: subscribe

 - Schedule an appointment: Medical Studies Advisors: Professor Lee Abrahamsen in Biology and Karen Daigler in the Bates Career Development Center (BCDC).
 Appointments for advising are scheduled through the BCDC by calling (207)786-6232.
 In person and phone appointments are available.